EliAndrewC/l7r/setting/l7r.md

 L7R Rokugan is a "low fantasy" setting whose core conceit is **the kind of world that real historical people believed themselves to be living in**.
 Magic and gods and other supernatural things exist, but encountering them is rare.
 However, because they exist, people are justifiably superstitious, since it's difficult to tell which of your prayers and practices are helpful and which produce no effect.
 Thus, rather than focus on the supernatural, this document begins by discussing the physical, material reality of Rokugan and how it's organized.

 Rokugan is basically "Japanese samurai culture with Chinese geography".
-Of course, "samurai culture" is reductive because e.g. Heian-period Japan was significantly different than Edo-period Japan.
+Of course, "samurai culture" is reductive because it spans a thousand years and many forms of government.
 Similarly, saying "Chinese geography" isn't quite right, since Rokugan's geography doesn't look very much like China, but the phrase does convey that Rokugan is not an island surrounded on all sides by water and that it is instead a continental land mass with an eastern ocean and a population comparable to Imperial China.

+Thus, "samurai culture on a Chinese scale" accurately summarizes Rokugan as a fantasy mix of different influences.
+The samurai influences include (both in this document and 1st edition canon L5R) Heian-period courts, Sengoku-period samurai/peasant demographics, and Tokugawa-period feudalism.
+The geography is canonically China-sized, so this document adds a Han-dynasty provincial administration, Sui-dynasty government ministries, and Tang-dynasty uniformity of local government size and structure with Song-dynasty market towns.
+This maintains the L5R source material's depiction of the relative size and power of the setting's samurai clans and families.

-Rokugan is about 1500 miles top-to-bottom and about 1000 miles across, which totals about 1,500,000 square miles.
-It has a total population of about 100,000,000 humans divided into approximately 350 domains.
+Specifically: Rokugan is about 1500 miles top-to-bottom and about 1000 miles across, which totals about 1,500,000 square miles.
+It has a total population of about 100,000,000 humans divided into currently 284 domains.
 Samurai are about 2% of the total population, which is about 2 million people.

 ### Hierarchies